 Important Information Regarding COVID-19

-We will be using newly developed CDC and OSHA protocols that have resulted from the COVID-19 pandemic.
+CDC and OSHA protocols precautions have been enhanced due to the COVID-19 pandemic.

 Appointment Reminders Will Include A Mandatory Wellness Interview/Screening

 You will receive a confirmation 24-48 hours prior to your appointment (through either phone call, email or text) which will include pre-screening questions to determine if you are free from COVID-19 symptoms.
 It is important that you read the entire appointment confirmation notice since important information about preparing for your upcoming appointment will be given to you.

 DAY OF APPOINTMENT: Patient Preparation To Be Done Before Arriving To Office

 Feeling Sick or “Under the Weather”: If you have a cough, fever, chills, sore throat and /or other cold or flu-like symptoms, please contact our office to reschedule your appointment at 717-845-6687.

 Take Your Own Temperature: We ask that you take your temperature one (1) hour prior to your appointment even if you do not feel sick.
 If you have a temperature of 100 degrees Fahrenheit or more, you will need to reschedule.

 Face Mask: Please bring a facemask to the appointment.
 We ask that you wear it when entering the office for check in, in the reception area, and during your check out.
 You will not be let into the office without a facemask.

 Please Bring Your Own Eyeglasses, Sunglasses, or Safety Goggles: We ask that you wear a pair of glasses during treatment to protect your eyes from droplets.